com-lihaoyi/mill/docs/pages/8 - Mill Internals.md

 quickly instantiate a bunch of related tasks (resolve dependencies, find sources, compile, package into jar, ...) these are secondary.
-When Mill executes, the dependency graph is what matters: any other mode of organization (hierarchies, modules, inheritence, etc.) is only important to create this dependency graph of `Task`s.
+When Mill executes, the dependency graph is what matters: any other mode of organization (hierarchies, modules, inheritance, etc.) is only important to create this dependency graph of `Task`s.

 ### Builds are hierarchical